kayburns/women-snowboard/research/im2txt/README.md

 #### Download the Data

-Our datasets are build off the [MSCOCO dataset](http://cocodataset.org/#download).
+Our datasets are build off the [ dataset](http://cocodataset.org/#download).
 Our code expects the MSCOCO dataset to be in `caption-bias/research/im2txt/data/mscoco`.

 We run our experiments on the "Bias split" defined in [Men Also Like Shopping (Zhao et. al.)](https://github.com/uclanlp/reducingbias.git).
 It can be downloaded as follows (note: this is the data folder in the higher level im2txt directory):